djeps/person_tracking/README.md

+# Person detection and tracking with YOLO on a Jetson Nano board

 To complete the task of deploying YOLO and BoxMOT on a Jetson Nano, please follow each topic in the order they're presented: